fwupd/fwupd/plugins/mtd/README.md

 The MTD device is erased in chunks, written and then read back to verify.

+Although fwupd can read and write a raw image to the MTD partition there is no automatic way to get the *existing* version number.
+By providing the `GType` fwupd can read the MTD partition and discover additional metadata about the image.
+For instance, adding a quirk like:

+    [MTD\VENDOR_PINE64&PRODUCT_PinePhone-Pro&NAME_spi1.0]
+    FirmwareGType = FuUswidFirmware

+... and then append or insert the image into the MTD image with prepared SBoM metadata:

+    pip install uswid
+    uswid --load uswid.ini --save metadata.uswid

+This would allow fwupd to read the MTD image data, look for a [uSWID](https://github.com/hughsie/python-uswid) data section and then parse the metadata from that.
+Any of the firmware formats supported by `fwupdtool get-firmware-gtypes` that can provide a version can be used.

 ## Vendor ID Security

 The vendor ID is set from the system vendor, for example `DMI:LENOVO`